wwliu555/RAPID/README.md

 # RAPID

-This repo is a tensorflow implementation of the neural re-ranking wiht personalized diversification.
+This repo is a tensorflow implementation of the neural re-ranking with personalized diversification.

 ### Dependencies
 * Tensorflow 1.x